 Hike between glaciers, volcanoes and stunning nature in the Icelandic highlands.
 This hike will take you from the famous Skogafoss waterfall to Thorsmork, the valley of Thor.

 Spend your day hiking in between glaciers and volcanoes in the highlands of Iceland, exploring stunning untouched nature and newly formed volcanic craters.

-Fimmvörðuháls trail takes your from the famous Skógar to the fertile paradise of Þórsmörk, the valley of Thor.
+The 25-kilometer long Fimmvörðuháls trail takes you from the famous Skógar to the fertile paradise of Þórsmörk, the valley of Thor.
 Spend the evening enjoying local cuisine and wake up to even more hiking adventures in this historic setting.
 The perfect 2 days in Iceland for any nature lover!

 Meet on location